First French War of Religion (1562–1563): Wassy

+The duc d'Aumale arrived back at court on 6 March.
+The purpose of his presence is speculated as being "information gathering" by Carroll.
+Carroll further notes that at this time, Guise was planning either to bring Catherine de' Medici into line with his program or seize power himself.

-On 8 March word of the butchery at Wassy arrived at the French court, which had just arrived at Montceaux.
-De Bèze and other Protestant nobles protested the massacre to Catherine demanding of her that Guise be brought to justice.
+On 8 March, word of the butchery at Wassy arrived at the French court, which had just arrived at Montceaux.
+De Bèze and other Protestant nobles protested the massacre to Catherine, demanding of her that Guise be brought to justice.
 Catherine consented to their requests and summoned Guise to court to explain himself.
-Navarre then interrupted, and chastised the Protestants for going to sermons under arms, the cardinal di Ferrara supporting his tirade by highlighting the 'sedition' of Saint-Médard.
-De Bèze again entreated the crown to bring Guise to justice, which aroused Navarre's fury, the prince angrily warning against anyone laying a hand on his 'brother' the duc de Guise.
+Navarre then interrupted and chastised the Protestants for going to sermons under arms, the Ippolito II d'Este, cardinal di Ferrara, supporting his tirade by highlighting the "sedition" of Saint-Médard, Paris.
+De Bèze again entreated the crown to bring Guise to justice, which aroused the king of Navarre's fury, the prince angrily warning against anyone laying a hand on his "brother" the duc de Guise.
 He made it clear that he would stand side by side with Guise.
 He added that the Protestants of Wassy only got what they deserved for throwing stones at the duc.
 De Bèze argued that if Guise was indeed innocent of wrongdoing, he would have no difficulty in justifying himself, and justice would not harm him.
-Guise himself was uninterested in the summons, and continued on to Paris, joining up with his 'Triumvir' allies, Saint-André and Montmorency on route.
+Guise himself was uninterested in the summons, and continued on to Paris, joining up with his "Triumvir" allies, Jacques d'Albon and Montmorency en route.

 On to Paris

 Having departed Wassy, Guise made first for Éclaron where he spent a few days preparing for a return to court.
-Continuing onto Paris, news of the massacre travelled out in front of Guise, forcing him to make evasive manoeuvrers to avoid being confronted by furious armed Protestants.
+Continuing onto Paris, news of the massacre travelled out in front of Guise, forcing him to make evasive manoeuvres to avoid being confronted by furious armed Protestants.
 In particular he had to avoid Vitry, where 500+ Protestants had taken refuge and assumed arms.
-He also could not enter Châlons, as the minority Protestant population forbid his entry.
-Guise rendezvoused with his 'Triumvir' colleagues at his estates of Nanteuil near Paris on 12 March.
-Alongside Saint-André and Montmorency he joined with Aumale, the comte de Villars (count of Villars), and 600 other gentleman.
+He also could not enter Châlons, as the minority Protestant population forbade his entry.
+Guise rendezvoused with his "Triumvirate" colleagues at his estates of Nanteuil near Paris on 12 March.
+Alongside Jacques d'Albon and Montmorency, he joined with Aumale, the comte de Villars, and 600 other gentlemen.
 They tarried in Nanteuil for two days, planning how to proceed.

-In Paris itself, the situation was tense, when word of Wassy arrived, marshal de Montmorency spoke with the Protestants of the city asking them to cease their worship for several days to avoid violence.
+In Paris itself, the situation was tense, when word of Wassy arrived, Marshal de Montmorency spoke with the Protestants of the city, asking them to cease their worship for several days to avoid violence.
 The Protestants refused to concede to their adversaries.
 On 15 March, the day before Guise's arrival, Catholics of the city disinterred a Protestant who had been buried with the new rites.
 Protestants reburied their compatriot, only to have them disinterred a second time.
-In this series of disputes over burial several were killed and injured.
+In this series of disputes over burial, several were killed and injured.